wso2-attic/esb-connectors/reliablemessage/repository/README.txt

-opy the ESB zip here
+copy the ESB zip here